TobiasAnzinger/CurrencyConvertR/README.md

 plot_historical_currency_data(time_frame = "month", currency = "USD", base_currency = "EUR")
 ```

+# Package limitations

+The data this package uses to calculate the conversion rates is from the free API exchangerate.host.
+This API has limitations!
+* The data goes only back to 2000
+* For older dates there are only limited currencies
+* The conversion rates are only updated once a day (at 00:05 GMT)

 # Support
 For questions or issues, please open an issue on the GitHub repository.